 Minx Boren MCC is a master certified coach, credentialed through the International Coach Federation.
 For almost 35 years, Minx has been developing and presenting innovative programs that support health and balance, creativity and effectiveness, and reflection and achievement.
 As a life coach, her focus is on not only what it means to live a joyful, meaningful, and fulfilling life but also what it takes to do.

 Coach Minx is also a writer, poet, columnist, motivational speaker, and workshop facilitator.
 She is the author of four books of poetry, co-author of eight books for women, and author of two life journey books: Healing Is a Journey—find your own path to hope, recovery, and wellness and Friendship Is a Journey—a celebration of true connection and deep caring.
-Her most recent book, released in 2018, is Growing (B)older with Gratitude, Gusto, Grit, and Grace.
+Most recently, she is working on a third book to be published by Blue Mountain Arts.

 Minx is active in the community and has served as Past President of Executive Women of the Palm Beaches 2013/2014 and as a Board Member of the Women’s Foundation of Palm Beach County since 2007.
 She is a 2013 recipient of the Giraffe Award, presented by the Women’s Chamber of Commerce to women who “stick their necks out for others.”
 Coach Minx is a member of the National Association of Professional Women (NAPW) and has been awarded the status of Pinnacle Professional by Continental Who’s Who.